Commutative exact algebras and modular tensor categories: Introduction

 \subsection{Outlook}

-Our results here have interesting implications for extensions $V \subset W$ of VOAs, which we will briefly discuss now (refer to section~\ref{subsec:VOA-extensions} for additional background).
+Our results here have interesting implications for extensions $V \subset W$ of VOAs, which we will briefly discuss now (refer to Section~\ref{subsec:VOA-extensions} for additional background).
 Among the most well-understood classes of VOAs are strongly rational VOAs.
 Given a strongly rational VOA $V$, $\Rep(V)$ forms a semisimple MTC \cite{huang2008rigidity}.
 Thus, establishing the strong rationality of VOAs is desirable.
-Using our rigidity results, in joint work \cite{mcrae2024rigidity} with Robert McRae and Thomas Creutzig, we prove that a simple extension $W$ of a strongly rational VOA $V$ is strongly rational.
+Using our rigidity results, we demonstrate in \cite{mcrae2025rigidity} that a simple extension $W$ of a strongly rational VOA $V$ is strongly rational.

-A natural generalization of strongly rational VOAs is strongly finite VOAs.
+A natural generalization of strongly rational VOAs are strongly finite VOAs.
 These VOAs $V$ have a category of modules conjectured to be an MTC \cite{huang2009representations}.
 In this context, McRae \cite{mcrae2021rationality} proved that if $\Rep(V)$ is rigid, then it is an MTC.
 Therefore, establishing the rigidity of strongly finite VOAs is crucial.
-In \cite{mcrae2024rigidity}, we prove that if $V \subset W$ is an extension of strongly finite VOAs where $\Rep(V)$ is an MTC, then $\Rep(W)$ is rigid and thus an MTC.
-For more details, we refer the reader to \cite{mcrae2024rigidity}.
+In \cite{mcrae2025rigidity}, we prove that if $V \subset W$ is an extension of strongly finite VOAs where $\Rep(V)$ is an MTC, then $\Rep(W)$ is rigid and thus an MTC.
+For more details, we refer the reader to \cite{mcrae2025rigidity}.

 Many currently known examples of VOAs admit a rigid braided tensor category of representations that is not necessarily finite.
 Given an extension $V \subset W$ of such a VOA, the algebra $A := W$ is usually an object in the ind-completion of $\Rep(V)$.
 With this in mind, in an upcoming work, we will address the questions of being rigid, ribbon, non-degenerate, etc., for a certain subcategory of finitely generated objects of $\Ind(\mathcal{C})_A^{\mathrm{loc}}$.